Organization security clearances

 Designated organization screening

 A designated organization screening (DOS) allows organizations to get security screening for their personnel at the reliability status level.
+This is so they can access protected information, assets and work sites.

-How to obtain a designated organization screening
+Obtaining a designated organization screening

 Organizations obtain a DOS through the organization screening process.